rakeshSgr/mentoring/src/scripts/createEntitiesAndTypes/Developer Guide.md

 ## Create EntityTypes And Entities From CSVs - Developer Guide

-This guide explains how to use the 'createEntitiesAndTypes.js' script to upload data from CSV files to the mentoring service via its API.
-The script prompts for necessary inputs, processes CSV files, and creates corresponding entities on the platform.
+This guide explains how to use the provided scripts (`createEntitiesAndTypes.js` or `createEntitiesAndTypes.py`) to upload data from CSV files to the mentoring service via its API.
+Both scripts prompt for necessary inputs, process CSV files, and create corresponding entities on the platform.
+You can choose either the JavaScript or Python version based on your preference.

 ### Prerequisites

-1. **Node.js**: Ensure Node.js is installed.
+1. **Node.js**: Ensure Node.js is installed if using the JavaScript script.
 Download from [Node.js](https://nodejs.org/).
+2. **Python**: Ensure Python is installed if using the Python script.
+Download from [Python](https://www.python.org/).
-2. **CSV Files**: Place the CSV files in the same directory as the script.
+3. **CSV Files**: Place the CSV files in the same directory as the script.

 ### Directory Structure